lateef-shaikh/uthmani-mushaf/README.md

 * Usage of U+0675 (High Hamza Alef) where Alef has high hamza before Alef and not on top of it.

 ## Salient features of this branch:
 * Usage of U+2060 between Fatha and Super Script Alef only on those alphabets that do not have medial shape like Ra, Dal.
-For the alphabets with medial shapes this branch has this pattern: <alphabet> + Fatha + Tatweel + Super script Alef.
+For the alphabets with medial shapes this branch has this pattern: {alphabet} + Fatha + Tatweel + Super script Alef.

 ## Hosted at
 The contents of this repository are hosted at [Karachvi.com](https://www.karachvi.com)